pandey-ankit/helidon-mp/modify-application/modify-application.md

     <copy>curl -X GET http://localhost:8080/greet/title</copy>
     Mr.
     ```
-    > It randonly provide the title out of 5 option, you can run this command multiple time.
+    > It randomly provides the title out of 5 options, you can run this command multiple times.

 3. Stop the *myproject* application by entering `Ctrl + C` in the terminal where the "java -jar target/myproject.jar" command is running.